Starbucks gets cold reception after demanding rent breaks from landlords

 The tone of what appeared to be a form letter also rankled, landlords said.

 “For a publicly traded company with a $90 billion dollar market cap to ask us for help?
 I was astounded,” said landlord George Bean.
-Starbucks is a tenant in his small retail strip in Fort Meyers, Florida.
+Starbucks is a tenant in his small retail strip in Fort Myers, Florida.

 Starbucks has cash on hand, Bean noted.
 The company issued $3 billion of debt May 7, and held $2.75 billion in cash reserves at the end of March, according to Securities and Exchange Commission filings.
 The filings indicate Starbucks expected to pay $1.25 billion in rent over the next 12 months at its retail locations, roasteries, warehouses and offices.